datacrunch-research/cluster-tests/nccl-tests/README.md

 sbatch pytorch_nccl_bench.sh
 ```

 This benchmark (`all_reduce_bench.py`) provides detailed bandwidth measurements and automatically generates plots if matplotlib is available.
-It measures payload ranges from 32KB to 16GB and provides both algorithm bandwidth (algbw) and bus bandwidth (busbw) results.
+It measures payload ranges from 512MB to 8GB (matching the NCCL tests: -b 512M -e 8G -f 2) and provides both algorithm bandwidth (algbw) and bus bandwidth (busbw) results.